Susan L-J Dickinson, M.S., CGC | Chief Executive Officer

 Cameron Kelsall, M.A. | Staff Writer

 Cameron Kelsall joined AFTD as Staff Writer in September 2018.
+Cameron brings extensive experience in journalism, publishing and corporate communications to his position.
 After earning his M.A. in English and Creative Writing from Ohio University, he spent two years working as a staff writer for HemOnc Today, a leading medical news source for hematology and oncology.
 During his tenure with HemOnc Today, he won the APEX Award for excellence in media.
 More recently, he served as editor of Journal of Clinical Pathways, a peer-reviewed periodical focused on value-based medical care.
 As a member of AFTD’s development and communications team, Cameron works to create and curate relevant content for AFTD’s print and online platforms while aiding in applying for grants and facilitating donor-related communications.

 Harold “Hal” Perkins III, M.P.H. | Programs and Services Administrative Assistant